The Science of The Chocolate Chip Cookie

 There is no doubt in my mind that Chocolate Chip Cookies are the ultimate classic baked good and comfort food.
 There is just nothing that compares to a warm gooey cookie right out of the oven.
-And a few years ago I set out on a mission to develop the most perfect chocolate chip cookie recipe ever.
+And in my early baking years I set out on a mission to develop the most perfect chocolate chip cookie recipe ever.

 - 2 1/4 cups all-purpose flour